Complete guide to self-hosting a website through Cloudflare Tunnel

 Connector showing status Connected.

-3. Leave the Path empty, unless you want the URL to be, for example, your-domain.com/blog.
+3. Leave the Path empty, unless you want the URL to be something like your-domain.com/blog.

 4. Under Service, for Type select HTTP (not HTTPS) from the dropdown menu.

 5. For URL, put the full LAN (internal) IP address of the machine that will host the site, and append the port you set for the docker container — for example 192.168.1.100:8888.
-(Don’t use localhost:8888 despite what the example says.)
+(Don’t use localhost:8888 despite what the example says, that never works for me.)

 Now you will be back at the Tunnels page.
 Under Your tunnels, the tunnel you just created should appear and still show Healthy status.